ToddBooth/a7011e/hands-on-labs/Week_7_hands-on-labs/Week_7_hands-on-labs.md

       --member-id "UserId=$member_id2"
 ```

-Then run the above script and try to remember what you need to do to have the script become executable.
+Create the above script in your ~/source/bin/ directory.
+Try to remember what you need to do to have the script become executable.
+Try to remember how to tell bash to look for any new files in your path, including in ~/source/bin/.
+Then run the above script.
 </details>

 <details>